dsuwo/Western_DataScience_BootCamp/README.md

 2. **Data Principles and Practices: Processing, Cleaning, Visualizing**
     - Where does data come from?
 Where does data go?
 Where does data come from, Cotton Eye'd Joe?
-    - The unglorious part of data science: checking for typos in your data :cold_sweat:.
+    - The unglorious part of data science: checking for typos in your data.
     - A basic introduction to visualization using `Matplotlib`, and data cleaning using `pandas`.
 3. **Linear Regression**
     - Linear models are explained.